 This release also brings a number of bug fixes.

 As already mentioned, the next release (0.5) will implement those few features that are still missing for version 1.0.
-Expect it in October, or November at the latest.
+Expect it in October, or early November at the latest.